zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-29-Testing-NEBNext-Low-Input-RNA-Library-Prep.md

 - Vortex
 - Microcentrifuge
 - SPRIselect Reagent Kit (Beckman Coulter®, Inc. #B23317) or AMPure® XP Beads (Beckman Coulter, Inc. #A63881)
+  - we only have KAPA Pure beads
+  - Based on some research the recommended ratios seem really similar
 - Agilent® Bioanalyzer® or similar fragment analyzer and associated consumables
   - I will be using an Agilent Tapestation instead
 - [NEBNext Oligos](https://www.neb.com/en-us/products/next-generation-sequencing-library-preparation/multiplex-oligos-adaptors-and-primers/multiplex-oligos-adaptors-and-primers)